 - speeds up delivery of the placenta and reduces the risk of heavy bleeding by contracting the uterus.

 Oxytocin functions via a positive feedback mechanism, which means the effects of its release stimulates the body to release more of it.
 When you’re in labor your uterus contracts causing your cervix to stretch.
 These actions stimulate your body to release oxytocin.
-The oxytocin causes the contractions to continue, which means your body releases more of it.
-The buildup of oxytocin in the blood causes an increase in the frequency and intensity of your contractions.
+This causes contractions to continue, which means your body releases more of it.
+Its buildup in the blood causes an increase in the frequency and intensity of your contractions.
 This process is self-limiting and it stops when your baby (and the placenta) have been delivered.

-The feedback mechanism works the same way for oxytocin release during breastfeeding, with your letdown stimulating more oxytocin to be produced and released.
+The feedback mechanism works the same way during breastfeeding.
+Your letdown stimulates more to be produced and released.
 When your baby stops feeding, the loop stops.
 During nursing, oxytocin can also act on the uterus, which is why you may experience uterine cramping or contracting while breastfeeding.

-The information contained in this article is meant for educational purposes only and is not intended to diagnose, treat, prevent, or cure any disease.
-It does not take the place of consultation with your healthcare professional.
+This article is for informational purposes only.
+It should not take the place of consultation with your healthcare professional.